ngandrass/truenas-spindown-timer/README.md

 ![Power mode dropdown](screenshots/smart-service-power-mode.png)

+In recent versions of TrueNAS, this setting moved to `Storage > Disks > (select a disk) > Force HDD Standby` for each disk individually.

 ### Deploy script
 Copy the script to your NAS and set the execute permission trough `chmod +x spindown_timer.sh`.